wenhongg/telegram-observability/DEVELOPMENT.md

 # Development Guide

-This document provides an overview of the project structure and development workflow for the Telegram Observability library.
+This document provides an overview of the project structure and development workflow for the Telegram Observability library, an open source project built by and for the community.

 ## Project Structure